AvivYogev/AvivYogev/README.md

 - 👋 Hi, I’m @AvivYogev
+-  A Product Designer
-- 👀 I’m interested in design & technology
+-  I’m interested in design & technology
+-  Love music, typography, gaming and sports
+-  Learning independently anything that triggers my curiousity

 <!---
 AvivYogev/AvivYogev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.